jowen005/CS-411W-Orange-Fall2023/docs/COMMANDS.md

 * **python3 manage.py generatePatronTraffic _patronEmail_** --> randomly simulates patron traffic with 1 search (default) or a specified number of times (-n _int_).
 Simulated actions include searching, bookmarking, submitting feedback, and adding to menu item history.

+* **python3 manage.py updateFields** --> updates objects in older databases to be consistent with newer updates.
   * **python3 manage.py updateCalorieLevels** --> manually updates the calorie levels of all menu items, patrons, and searches.
   * **python3 manage.py updateFeedback** --> manually updates the patron names associated with all reviews.
   * **python3 manage.py updateVectors** --> manually updates the tag vectors of menu items and patrons.

 * **python3 manage.py manualAnalytics** --> manually triggers the execution of all analytic algorithms